Readiness for kinder

 Children are eligible to enrol in 3yo preschool if they turn 3 by the 30th of April, and can attend onsite once they have had their 3rd birthday.
 Children can attend 4yo preschool if they turn 4 by the 30th of April.

 All 3yo and 4yo year old enrolments are managed by Banyule City Council.
-Applications must be made online at www.banyule.vic.gov.au/kindergartens and will be accepted from 1st March in the year prior to the child attending – e.g. if planning to attend in 2025, applications will be accepted online from 1st March 2024.
+Applications must be made online at www.banyule.vic.gov.au/kindergartens and will be accepted from 1st Monday in March in the year prior to the child attending – e.g. if planning to attend in 2027, applications will be accepted online from 2nd March 2026.

 Banyule allocates places according to the Department of Education (DE) priority of access and Banyule Council’s Kindergarten Central Registration policy.